dolittle/migrations/DotNET.SDK/v4-v5/README.md

 In version 4 we had the concept of a tenancy resolver that could be implemented for controlling how to resolve the tenant identifier in the current context.
-This has been removed, and we it is recommended to either use the built-in middleware for ASP.NET Core that we provide or build your own.
+This has been removed, and we recommended to either use the built-in middleware for ASP.NET Core that we provide or build your own.

 If you want to use the built-in one, put the following line of code within the